Jack Ward: Conversion to Islam

 Following his return to Tunis in June 1607, Ward outfitted Reniera e Soderina into a powerful Man-o-War.
 The crew cut at least 20 new gun ports into her hull to accommodate all 60 brass guns.
 He set out to sail in early 1608.
 Then, in March, a ship spotted wreckage of a ship off the coast of Greece, and rumors began to spread that it was Reniera e Soderina and John Ward was dead.

 Ward asked James I of England for a royal pardon which was refused, due to a threat of war from Venice, as Ward had attacked many Venetian ships, and he reluctantly returned to Tunis.
 Uthman Dey, an Ottoman officer of Tunis, kept his word and granted him protection.
-He accepted Islam along with his entire crew, changed his name to Yusuf Reis with a nickname of Chakour or Chagour as he used an axe in his piracy, and married an Italian woman while he continued to send money to his English wife.
+He converted to Islam along with his entire crew and changed his name to Yusuf Reis, with a nickname of Chakour or Chagour, because he used an axe in his piracy acts.
+He used the city of Aquilaria (El Haouaria) as an acting port, and married an Italian woman while continuing to send money to his English wife.
 In 1612 a play called A Christian Turn'd Turk was written about his conversion by the English dramatist Robert Daborne.

 It is doubtful that English converts to Islam in Tunis had to follow the religion strictly: French traveller Laurent d'Arvieux visited the city later that century, and made note of its liberal attitude to religion.

 Later years

-An English sailor who saw him in Tunis in 1608 allegedly described Ward as "very short with little hair, and that quite white, bald in front; swarthy face and beard.
+An English sailor who saw him in Tunis in 1608 allegedly described Ward as "very short with little hair, and that he's quite white, bald in front; swarthy face and beard.
 Speaks little and almost always swearing.
 Drunk from morn till night...The habits of a thorough salt.
 A fool and an idiot out of his trade."

 During the next few years ballads and pamphleteers condemned John Ward for turning corsair.

 Ward continued raiding Mediterranean shipping, eventually commanding a whole fleet of corsairs, whose flagship was a Venetian sixty-gunner.
 After 1612 he ended his career in piracy, electing to teach younger corsairs gunnery and navigation.
-He profited greatly by his piracy, retiring to Tunis to live a life of opulent comfort until his death in 1622, at the age of 70, possibly from the plague.
+He profited greatly by his piracy, retiring to Tunis to live a life of opulent comfort until his death in 1622, at the age of 68 or 69, possibly from the plague.